 This sparked the #NeverAgain social media campaign, advocating tighter gun controls. #NeverAgain broke into the ground created by the #MeToo movement and the 2018 Women’s march.
 A series of wordwide demonstrations called March for Our Lives took place on 24th March 2018, with the main march taking place in Washington D.C.

-On 20th April 2018, the anniversary of the Columbine High School massacre, all-day walkouts took place across America.
+On 20 April 2018, the anniversary of the Columbine High School massacre, all-day school walkouts took place across America.

 The #NeverAgain movement went further still, by condemning politicians and organisations who had taken financial contributions from the NRA.

 To continue pressure on the NRA, a super-Policitical Action Committee (super-PAC) was set up named Families vs Assault Rifles.